Travel on Point(s)

 Chase Sapphire Preferred Matching Offers

 One of the hottest questions right now is whether or not Chase Sapphire Preferred matching offers are happening after the recent offer increase.
-If you signed up for the Sapphire Preferred when it was at the lower 60,000 point level you are probably filled with self loathing and regret that you missed out on the higher 80,000 point offer.
-The thought was that there would be a good chance of Chase matching recent applicants to the higher offer, as they have in the past.
-Just a few months back they were super generous matching to the all time high Ink card offers after all.
-They went back as far as 9 months in some cases.
-This time around though, they have been all over the place.
-I am not sure what has changed this time around but they have been noticeably more difficult matching the CSP 80K offer.
+If you signed up for the Sapphire Preferred when it was at the lower 60,000 point level you are probably filled with self loathing and regret that you missed out on the higher 100,000 point offer.
+The thought was that there would be a good chance of Chase matching recent applicants to the higher offer, as they have in the past (outside of those United cards at least).
+A while ago they were super generous matching to the all time high Ink card offers after all.
+They went back as far as 9 months in some cases then, but that isn't the case now.

 Does Chase Match Welcome Offers?